CanonicalLtd/maas-docs/en/contributing-git.md

  * [new branch]      devel      -> upstream/devel
  * [new branch]      master     -> upstream/master
 ```

-If you're a serious contributor you should add these branches and *track* them.
-This will enable you to target specific series.

 Based on the above example output, branches '2.0', '2.1', '2.2', and 'devel'
 need to be tracked (this is done for 'master' by default):